1. User guide

 This transform updates the table folio_source_record.marc__t

-few hours or so.
-The time of the most recent update can be retrieved from the
+every few hours or so.
+The time of the most recent update can be

 :

-SELECT updated FROM metadb.table_update WHERE schemaname = 'folio_source_record' AND tablename = 'marc__t';
+SELECT last_update FROM metadb.table_update WHERE schema_name = 'folio_source_record' AND table_name = 'marc__t';

 The MARC transform stores partition tables in the schema marctab

-ignore this schema, as all data are accessible via folio_source_record.marc__t
+Users can ignore this schema, as all data are accessible via

 .